 - Ancillary studies involve the use of secondary data while adding one or more other measurements to the existing study - adding a questionnaire to an existing study would be an example of an ancillary study.

-- QUT subscribed datasets including HILDA, Bloomberg, ABS CURFs and Bureau of Meteorology
+- QUT subscribed datasets including Carbon Disclosure Project datasets, Bloomberg, and Bureau of Meteorology climate datasets

 - Datasets for research in social science

-- QUT Research Data Finder - datasets published by QUT researchers.
+- QUT Research Data Finder - datasets published by QUT HDR students and researchers.

 A dataset may contain confidential or classified information that should not be released to the public.
 If this is the case, you have a responsibility to guard against unauthorised access by using physical locks or digital encryption/password controls.
 Authorised access should be managed via the use of a signed confidentially/non-disclosure agreement.
 Non-disclosure agreements are also used to prevent potentially patentable information from being leaked into the public domain.
 Inadvertent disclosure of data can prevent a patent from being granted as the product or process is no longer considered 'novel'.
 If your research involves confidential information, this should be recorded in the data management plan.

-For more information, see Research Data Rights Management Guide (PDF, 1.3MB).
+For more information, see Research Data Rights Management Guide.

 If your data includes person identifying information (names and addresses), health information about identifiable individuals, or information about the movements of identifiable individuals, privacy restrictions will apply.
 Any personal information should be kept secure.
 Before collecting and using personal information in your research, you should seek consent from the person to whom it relates or use a process of de-identifying the data, so it no longer reveals their identity.
 If your research involves data restricted by privacy, this should be recorded in the data management plan.